 We do not wish to prevent those with criminal records from benefitting from higher education.
 This has to be balanced with providing a safe environment in which to work and study.

 The University needs to process certain information about its employees, students and other individuals.
-In so doing, the University must comply with the Data Protection Act 1998.
+In so doing, the University must comply with the General Data Protection Regulation 2018.

 Declarations of Academic integrity

 All students are expected to uphold standards of integrity in their work.
 The declaration of academic integrity is signed at registration and with all submitted course work.

 This policy explains the expected behaviour at the University.
 It tells you what to do if you feel you are being bullied, harassed or victimised, or if you witness any inappropriate behaviour.

 There are some additional considerations for distance learning provision during both programme approval and ongoing review stages.
 These are described in this policy.

 Engagement monitoring (attendance)

 This document includes policy, guidance and examples of good practice in relation to attendance monitoring by staff in schools.